-POLICY G5 0 + + 0 0 0 0 0 0 X X 0 0 X X 0 POLICY G6 ++ ++ + + + 0 + + 0 + 0 + + x X + Summary of effects of whole plan on each SEA Objective The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective does not go over and above the Core Strategy, and generally has a positive impact upon this SEA The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective Cumulative effects of whole plan (1 + 2 + 3) Commentary for significant cumulative effects and there are contain many The majority objective eg14 Consultat polices which policy safegua of the plan h have a neutral in mpact in relation at the effects or effect on the SI objective urhood Plan winto the SEA baseline e aseline with the al assets can be ensuring lands Neighbourhood e avoided or mit scape of the na A objectives and d Plan Polices.
-F tigated against.
-I atural and built al stage. objective I having a posite lowever the many objective tive impact on a ajority of the Po licies are over a objective the baseline.
-To licies have be and above tho objective There are a few en drafted in g se already ass eneral conformi ty with the Core ore Strategy.
-Strategy objecti ves and
+POLICY G5 0 + + 0 0 0 0 0 0 x X 0 0 X X 0 POLICY G6 ++ ++ + + + 0 + + 0 + 0 + + x X + Summary of effects of whole plan on each SEA Objective D The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective 0 The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective O The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective O The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective O The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective The plan does not go over and above the Core Strategy, and generally has a positive impact upon this SEA objective O The plan does not go over and above the Core Strategy, and generally has a neutral impact upon this SEA objective Cumulative effects of whole plan (1 + 2 + 3) and there are polices which l have a neutral ir mpact in relation to the SEA be seline with the Neighbourhood l Plan Polices.
+H owever the ma ajority of the Po olicies have be en drafted in g which generally ty with the Core ore Strategy.
+Commentary for significant cumulative effects as a positive e therefore are l - environment is maintained d and improve ed.
+The unkn own areas req uire further det tail such as loc cation, scale